Cite as "AILA InfoNet Doc. No. 12061552 (posted Jun. 10, 2014)"

 - Has not been convicted of a felony, a "significant misdemeanor," three or more other misdemeanors, or does not otherwise pose a threat to national security or public safety;

-To request deferred action from USCIS, individuals must submit:
+To request or renew deferred action from USCIS, individuals must submit:

 - I-821D, Consideration of Deferred Action for Childhood Arrivals